Nobody wants an infestation of pests in their home, so use our handy guide to keep them away:

 You could install metal bird spikes or nets with plastic or metal bird slides on ledges to discourage birds from congregating.

-Don’t feed birds or they will come back for more and then you could end up with a problem.
+Keep pest birds away by not feeding them or they will come back for more and then you could end up with a problem.

 Bees and wasps are useful so don’t remove them unless they are in your home or someone in your home has a severe allergy.